tsadpbb/atropos/environments/hack0/README.md

 ## Impact

 How is this applicable to anything useful?
-Well, VR-CLI can be applied to many other domains beyond jokes.
+Well, VR-CLI can be applied to many domains beyond jokes.
 The original authors of the paper used it for creative writing, but it could also be applied to code generation without requiring it to be executed in a VM or custom business tasks with existing examples.

 ## Key Components:

 *   **Dataset:** The environment uses the `"SocialGrep/one-million-reddit-jokes"` dataset, filtering for jokes with a question-answer format (setup and punchline) and a minimum number of upvotes.
-*   **Task:** Given the setup of a joke (the "question"), the model is prompted to generate a thinking process `<think>...</think>` followed by the punchline.
+*   **Task:** Given the setup of a joke (the "question"), the model `Qwen/Qwen3-1.7B` is prompted to generate a thinking process `<think>...</think>` followed by the punchline.
 *   **Reward (VR-CLI):**
     1. A base perplexity of the "golden" punchline is calculated given only the joke's setup, using a reference LLM `Qwen/Qwen3-1.7B-Base`.
     2. A new perplexity of the golden punchline is calculated, this time conditioned on both the joke's setup AND the model-generated reasoning.
     3. The reward is proportional to the improvement in perplexity `(base_perplexity - plus_perplexity) / base_perplexity`.
 A positive reward indicates the reasoning was helpful.
-*   **Models:**
-    *   The environment is configured to use `Qwen/Qwen3-1.7B` for generating trajectories.
-    *   A reference model `Qwen/Qwen3-1.7B-Base` is used locally to calculate the VR-CLI reward.

 ## Metrics